GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

     (c) Estimate the value of $y$ when $x = 4$.

-    *Extra credit*: Can you do these steps in Python?
+    *Extra Credit*: Can you do these steps in Python?

   2. Dataset